 General Jim Mattis

-General Jim Mattis, US Marine Corps (Ret.), is the Davies Family Distinguished Fellow, after having served with distinction as the nation’s 26th Secretary of Defense in the administration.
+General Jim Mattis, US Marine Corps (Ret.), is the Davies Family Distinguished Fellow, after having served as the nation’s 26th Secretary of Defense in the administration.

 General Mattis commanded at multiple levels in his forty-three year career as an infantry Marine.
 As a lieutenant in the western Pacific, he served as a rifle and weapons platoon commander in the Third Marine Division.
 As a captain in the Pacific and Indian Ocean, he commanded a rifle company and a weapons company in the First Marine Brigade.
 As a major he was the battalion officer at the Naval Academy Prep School and commanded Marine recruiters in the Pacific Northwest and Hawaii.
 As a lieutenant colonel he commanded an assault battalion breaching the Iraqi minefields in Operation Desert Storm.
 As a colonel he commanded 7th Marine Regiment and, on Pentagon duty, he served as the Department of Defense Executive Secretary.
 As a brigadier general he was the Senior Military Assistant to the Deputy Secretary of Defense.